travelnxtComponents/t-hotel-search/spec.md

 - Button name should change on click of Search to "Searching" or whatever the name set in property

 ## Steps to Start
-- Set Hithub repository at your end for this project, we will merge them later
+- Set Github repository at your end for this project, we will merge them later
 - You can use Google/Vaadin's elements (like calender element and textboxes etc.)
 - You can use some Tavisca's elements like auto-suggest if required from https://github.com/atomelements/t-autosuggest but all the features and properties mentioned in scope should be added.
 (Fork the existing element and create V2)
 - APIs Integration - Use Tavisca's APIs for integration purpose.